marciorasf/b3-ranking/README.md

 ## Important notes

-* There's no guarantee that the indicators retrieved by this project or the ranking algorithms are correct.
+- There's no guarantee that the indicators retrieved by this project or the ranking algorithms are correct.
-* The strategies are not investments recommendations.
+- The strategies are not investments recommendations.
-* The indicators names were written in portuguese to ease the verification of the indicators and maintenance.
+- The indicators names were written in portuguese to ease the verification of the indicators and maintenance.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-* You have installed Node.js version 12.22.0 or above.
+- You have installed Node.js version 12.22.0 or above.
-* You have Docker and DockerCompose installed.
+- You have Docker and DockerCompose installed.
-* You have yarn installed.
+- You have yarn installed.

 ## Installing

-To install **B3 Magical Formula**, follow these steps:
+To install **B3 Ranking**, follow these steps:

 Clone repo:

 ```
-git clone git@github.com:marciorasf/b3-magical-formula.git
+git clone git@github.com:marciorasf/b3-ranking.git
 ```

 Install dependencies:

 ```
 yarn
 ```

 Clone .env.example as .env

-## Using B3 Magical Formula
+## Using B3 Ranking

 ### Setup